-Today, we’re gong to switch gears a bit and take a look at a TV box running pure Android: the Supvin X96 Max+.
+Today, we’re going to switch gears and look at a TV box running pure Android: the Supvin X96 Max+.

-Normally I focus on streaming devices that run Android TV, but this device was one of the most popular pure-Android TV boxes, so I wanted to try it out and see how it performed against dedicated Android TV devices.
+I usually focus on streaming devices that run Android TV.
+Still, this device was one of the most popular pure-Android TV boxes, so I wanted to try it out and see how it performed against dedicated Android TV devices.

-Since this is running pure Android instead of Android TV, there are a couple of things to remember as you’re reading this review.
+Since this runs pure Android instead of Android TV, there are a couple of things to remember while reading this review.

 TV boxes running pure Android have access to the full Google Play Store, so you can download just about any app you want on the Supvin X96 Max+.
-Keep in mind, though, that just because you can download them, doesn’t mean that they’ll look good on your TV screen.
+Remember that just because you can download them doesn’t mean they’ll look good on your TV screen.

 Most pure Android apps were designed for smartphones and tablets, not a 55″ television.